 One drawback is that you must provide web hosts with a notice period (usually 7-30 days) before they have to remove your content, and litigation may be necessary if the web host fails to honor your request.
 Other drawbacks include that DMCA’s can cause Streisand effects similar to Cease and Desist Letters if utilized incorrectly or sent to a hostile website/actor.

 5. Revenge Porn Removal Request Submissions to Google

 If nude images or videos of you were posted without your consent, you have been a target of something known as “revenge porn.”
-Google has very strict policies against the posting of revenge porn, so a revenge porn removal request can be sent directly to Google.
+Google has very strict policies against the distribution of intimate images without consent, so a revenge porn removal request can be sent directly to Google.
 Google usually reviews and removes the content within a few days.

 While anyone can request the removal of revenge porn with Google, there are benefits to hiring an attorney for help.
 Content removal attorneys usually have direct contacts with Google employees that can speed up the removal process.
 They can also protect your identity, making the removal request completely confidential.
 The cost for this type of content removal is low.

 Benefits & Drawbacks of Google Revenge Porn Submissions